Vasileios-Mavroeidis/cyber-threat-intelligence/sector-industry-taxonomy/README.md

 **Gambling:** the gambling or betting industry includes online or offline gambling entities like casinos and other online betting games.

 **Government:** the government sector includes a wide variety of entities involved in governmental nature activities.
 It includes facilities owned or leased by federal, state, local, and tribal governments.
 Many government facilities are open to the public for business activities, commercial transactions, or recreational activities.
 In contrast, others that are not open to the public contain highly sensitive information, materials, processes, and equipment.
 These facilities include general-use office buildings and special-use military installations, embassies, courthouses, national laboratories, and structures that may house critical equipment, systems, networks, and functions.
-In addition to physical structures, the sector includes cyber elements that contribute to the protection of sector assets (e.g., access control systems and closed-circuit television systems) as well as individuals who perform essential functions or possess tactical, operational, or strategic knowledge [3].
-The government sector overlaps with multiple other sectors/industries like the defense sector/industry that comprises government entities that support a nation's national security capability.
+In addition to physical structures, the sector includes cyber elements that contribute to the protection of sector assets (e.g., access control systems and closed-circuit television systems) as well as individuals who perform essential functions or possess tactical, operational, or strategic knowledge [5].
+The government sector overlaps with multiple other sectors/industries like the defense sector/industry that comprises government entities that support a nation's national security capability, and the emergency services sector that provides a wide range of prevention, preparedness, response, and recovery services during both day-to-day operations and incident response.

-**Healthcare:** the healthcare sector/industry comprises entities providing healthcare, meaning services to assess, maintain or restore a patient's state of health, including the prescription, dispensation, and provision of medicinal products and medical devices.[4]
+**Healthcare:** the healthcare sector/industry comprises entities providing healthcare, meaning services to assess, maintain or restore a patient's state of health, including the prescription, dispensation, and provision of medicinal products and medical devices.[6]

 Subclasses (sector/industry): **hospital**